 The priority deadline to submit your application for fall 2024 is Feb.
 1 and the final deadline is June 1.
 The last LSAT we will accept for the 2024 application cycle is the June 2024 exam.

 The admissions committee admits applicants on a rolling basis; therefore, we encourage all applicants to submit their application early.

 All applications must be completed through the Law School Admission Council (LSAC).
 Please note that McGeorge does not accept hardcopy applications.
 The application should be complete when submitted.

 You will need the following to complete your application:

 - Two (2) letters of recommendation submitted through your LSAC CAS account.
 (Up to three letters will be accepted)

 - Bachelor's degree

 - CAS report with letters of recommendation, all undergraduate transcripts, LSAT score and LSAC Writing Sample or GRE score (taken in the last 5 years)

 - Email address (this is the primary form of communication from the law school)

-Provide a Résumé of full-time employment and other activities, starting with the most recent.
+Provide a Resume of full-time employment and other activities, starting with the most recent.
 Include dates, name(s) of employer(s), and position(s) held.
 List the hours worked per week and academic honors received since entering college.
 List extracurricular activities, hobbies and community service.
 Describe the nature and extent of employment during college and include volunteer work.
 Please include summers.
 Explain any periods of time after high school not accounted for by the preceding educational and employment history.
-However, all other high school information should be omitted.
+However, all high school information should be omitted.